Domino’s expands delivery options, home buying moves online

 — Year-round movie theaters, casinos and children’s summer camps reopened in Greece on Monday, while concerts, conferences, commercial fairs and artistic events can once again be held in the latest phase of the country’s easing of lockdown measures.

 On Wednesday, international flights will be allowed at regional airports across the country.
-Currently tourists can fly into only Athens or the northern city of Thessaloniki.
-Greece has been eager to attract foreign visitors, as tourism makes up a significant part of the country’s economy.
+Currently tourists can fly into only Athens or Thessaloniki.
+Greece has been eager to attract foreign visitors, as tourism makes up a significant part of its economy.

 — Germany’s parliament has signed off on a government plan to lower sales tax and provide more money for families that it is hoped will stimulate spending and help the economy as coronavirus restrictions are eased.